-Indian Point safely and reliably provides approximately 25 percent of New York City’s and Westchester County’s electricity, with virtually no carbon emissions and at lower cost than most alternatives.
+Indian Point safely and reliably provides approximately about 25 percent of New York City’s and Westchester County’s electricity annually, with virtually no carbon emissions and at a stable cost.
 Its continued operation is a vital component of the region's economic and environmental future.

 NRC Staff has recommended that the licenses for the two operating units at Indian Point be renewed for an additional 20 years of operation, saying the plants can be operated safely and that there are no environmental impacts that would preclude license renewal.

 Entergy Will Continue Safely Operating and NRC will Continue Oversight